volzotan/CompressorCam/docs/assembly.md

 ### <a name="postprocessing"></a>Postprocess

 Download the compressor software for Windows or MacOS.
+You will find the latest release [here](https://github.com/volzotan/CompressorCam/releases).
 Start the application and select the first folder (`capture_regular`) as input.
 Set the processing mode to `stack` and hit start.
 The compressor software will now combine all correctly exposed images and compute based on the metadata a long exposure image.
 If you did not select a specific output directory, the output will be stored in `captures_regular_stacked`.

 Repeat this with the other three directories but set the processing mode to `peak`.
 This may take a few minutes depending on the number of captures.